Heatherslaw Light Railway

 Binky

-Neville Smith was a British engineer known for constructing small-gauge locomotives (5 and 7 1/4 inch).
-He established the 15-inch narrow gauge Heatherslaw Light Railway in Northumberland.
+Drawing on his experience, he established the 15-inch narrow-gauge Heatherslaw Light Railway in Northumberland.
 This railway is recognised as the most northerly steam railway in England.

 We thoroughly enjoyed our journey on the light railway.
 Although the cafe by the River Till was somewhat expensive, the food and coffee were enjoyable.